 I’ve worked alongside Roberto since he came on the team — longtime readers of Technical.ly will remember that he joined during 2016’s Philly Tech Week — but have had the pleasure of editing his work since I took over as managing editor in January.
 Now, as we close out 2019’s Philly Tech Week, he’s moving on to report national tech news for D.C.-based digital publication CIO Dive.

-On his fourth-to-last day, we grabbed lunch from the Curtis Center’s deli and ate it while perched on a Washington Square park bench on a brilliantly sunny afternoon while chatting about his past three years, as well as what’s next.
+On his fourth-to-last day, we grabbed lunch from the Curtis Center’s deli and ate it in Washington Square on a brilliantly sunny afternoon while chatting about his past three years, as well as what’s next.
 He’s writing his own farewell letter, including challenges for the Philly tech community, to be published later, but for now, enjoy Roberto’s Exit Interview.

 Roberto Torres: I am fortunate to be staying in the city of Philadelphia, a city that opened its doors to me when I was in search of an answer.
 I’m happy to say that I’ll be working remotely with Industry Dive.
 But also, I’ll be traveling some [to D.C.] to connect with the team at their offices.